LHasler/Code-Louisville-Project-Repository/README.md

   JavaScript Functions
 ***********************/

-I only used one Javascript funtion.
-It inverts itself 180deg, and uses the .bar and .icon-container classes.
+-I used a menu icon that inverts itself 180deg, and uses the .bar and .icon-container classes.

+-I also used a picture of a crowd from a local Louisville show as a background with parallax.